The WDI offers four types of programming.

 Collegiate Scholars Program

 The WDI’s Scholar program is designed to build community and improve retention rates for students with marginalized gender identities in college debate.
-2016 will be the fourth year of the Scholars program.
+2020 will be the eigth year of the Scholars program.
 Every year it is a little bit different, depending on the interests and needs of students and instructors.
 Our goal is for students to leave feeling a deep sense of connection and trust with each other and the staff.
 We hope that these bonds will persist throughout students’ debate and professional careers.